Configuration and performance of the ATLAS $b$-jet triggers in Run 2: Datasets and simulated events

 For certain studies (for example, the hybrid tuning described in Section~\ref{subsec:btagging_algorithms}), a sample of high-\ET simulated \bjets was required.
 In these cases, simulated $Z^{\prime} \to q\bar{q}$\ events are used, where the $Z'$\ boson has a mass of 1\,\TeV\ and has equal branching fractions to light-, $c$-, and $b$-flavour quark--antiquark pairs.
 The samples were generated using \PYTHIA~8.165 with the \nnpdftwo PDF set and the A14 set of tuned parameters.

 The effect of multiple $pp$ interactions per bunch crossing, as well as the effect on the detector response due to interactions from bunch crossings before or after the one containing the hard interaction, was modelled by overlaying the hard-scatter interactions with events from the \PYTHIA~8.160 generator, using the \nnpdftwo PDF set and the A3 parameter tune~\cite{ATL-PHYS-PUB-2016-017}.
-Simulated events were then processed through the ATLAS detector simulation~\cite{SOFT-2010-01} based on $\GEANT4$~\cite{Agostinelli:2002hh}.
+Simulated events were then processed through the ATLAS detector simulation~\cite{SOFT-2010-01} based on $\GEANT$~\cite{Agostinelli:2002hh}.

 Jets in simulations are assigned labels based on geometric matching to particle-level information in the MC event record.
-Jets that are matched to a weakly decaying $b$-hadron with $\pt \ge 5\,\GeV$ within $\Delta R = 0.3$ of the jet axis are labelled as \bjets.
+Jets with radius $R$ = 0.4 that are matched to a weakly decaying $b$-hadron with $\pt \ge 5\,\GeV$ within $\Delta R = 0.3$ of the jet axis are labelled as \bjets.
 If the \bjet labelling requirements are not satisfied then the procedure is repeated for charm hadrons and then $\tau$-leptons.
 Any remaining jets are labelled as light-flavour.

-The LHC also operates a heavy-ion physics programme, where lead--lead (\PbPb), and proton--lead (\pPb) collisions are used to study the quark--gluon plasma.
+The LHC also operates a heavy-ion physics programme, providing lead--lead (\PbPb), and proton--lead (\pPb) collisions.
 Specially modified \bjet triggers, designed to select semileptonic $b$-hadron decays characterised by a muon geometrically matched to a jet, were operated during the 2018 \PbPb~run where 1.7~nb$^{-1}$ of data with a nucleon--nucleon centre-of-mass energy $\sqrt{s_{_\text{NN}}} = 5.02\,\TeV$ and a peak luminosity of $6.2\times 10^{27}$~\lumiunit\ were collected.